bartue-dev/blog_api/README.md

   - client side can update specific post and comment
 * Delete
   - client side can delete specific post and comment
+  - note: if post is delete all the comment and child comment associated with it will be deleted.
+  - note: if comment is delete all child comment will also be deleted.

 Others:
 * Authentication - Uses a **jsonwebtoken**(jwt) for authentication/authorization.